No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 Get your hose under shade if possible.
-For sure don't let it be sitting outside on the hot pavement.
-That will heat it up even worse.
+For sure, don't let it be sitting outside on the hot pavement.
+That will heat it even worse.

-If you keep it under your RV or cover it with something then the water coming through your faucets won't be sickeningly warm.
+If you keep it under your RV or cover it with something, the water coming through your faucets won't be sickeningly warm.

 Build or Buy A Swamp Cooler

-These can be quite effective, but ONLY in low-humidity environments.
+These can be pretty effective, but ONLY in low-humidity environments.
 And a homemade swamp cooler is VERY cost-effective!

 You can buy a pre-made one, or you can build one yourself for pennies on the dollar.

 Pre-Made Swamp Cooler To Keep Your RV Cool

 These exist, even ready-made ones that fit the hole in your ceiling for your vent fan (Turbo Kool).

 You can buy a Turbo Kool in-ceiling swamp cooler for your RV, but it will set you back.